-Fortunately, a select group of bloggers exist who continually find creative, even genius ways to transform four white apartment walls into one extraordinary living area.
-With tastes ranging from the modern to the vintage to the eclectic, these bloggers focus specifically on what makes small spaces shine.
+Fortunately, a select group of bloggers continually finds creative, even genius ways to transform four white apartment walls into an extraordinary living area.
+With tastes from modern to vintage to eclectic, these bloggers focus on what makes small spaces shine.
 Plus, some offer tips for green living, sharing your home with pets, decorating on a budget and more.

 If you’ve ever moved into an apartment only to discover you don’t know how to make it your own, worry no more: We have chosen the top five apartment-decorating blogs.
 We guarantee you’ll find interior design inspiration on at least one – if not all – of these extremely useful sites: